whole-communities-whole-health/wcwh-repo-template/README.md

+## Purpose of this template

+Use this template each time you want to share a script, function or other analysis tool.
+Create a new repository as often as necessary.

 ## Instructions for creating a repository from this template

 To use this template to create your own repository, follow the steps below.